 children as co-constructors: probably we could characterise technology as the Trojan Horse that opened the door to co-construction with children - often because they seemed to know more about tech-things than their teachers.
 In this later research (1993 - 2000) example, the Learning in the New Millennium Project, you will see from this short video that the conditions were created for a mixed age, on-line community of practice /of purpose, and we sat back to see what the children made of it, with Nortel's researchers.
 Great swathes of the progress - for example with digital video and animation - were developed in a dialogue with the children.
 This rare longitudinal project was a prime source of insight for the incoming New Labour government's policy on ICT.

 children leading: The gains keep on getting better!
 Co-construction brought engagement, and some better ideas - child led brings ownership, reflective practice, engagement, broad based research... and some better ideas.
-Listen to these students from Lampton School in West London chatting about the classroom they created, with @julietteheppell protecting their autonomy (read her iBook about it!), and about their resultant expectations for Higher Education...
+Listen to these students from Lampton School in West London chatting about the classroom they created, with @julietteheppell protecting their autonomy (read her iBook about it! - it's a big download, but includes videos from the students themselves), and about their resultant expectations for Higher Education...
 But in particular hear their pride in what they have created.

 Let's explore Child Led further then...